morse-simulator/morse/doc/morse/user/hooks.rst

     created.
 For actuators, it is the name that they will look for to connect.

 - ``component_service``: Lists the middlewares that will take care of handling a service provided by a component.
-The value of the dictionary is a list, containing only one element.
-This element is the name of the class specified in the middleware *request_manager*.
-For example, in the case of YARP.
-The class name is ``YarpRequestManager`` as defined in the file ``yarp_request_manager.py``.
+The value of the dictionary is a list of *full qualified name* of Python classes inheriting from :py:class:`morse.core.request_manager.RequestManager` (like :py:class:`morse.middleware.socket_request_manager.SocketRequestManager`).

 - ``component_modifier``: Lists the modifiers affecting each of the components.
   The value of the dictionary is a list, where each element is itself a list